 Morning: Park and Teahouse Culture

 Start your day at the People’s Park.
 We loved it here.
-There are lots of different gardens to explore, watch locals doing their Tai Chi, a lake and a teahouse to experience the cities unique tea culture.
+There are lots of different gardens to explore, watch locals doing their Tai Chi, a lake and a teahouse to experience the city’s unique tea culture.
 After wandering the gardens sit down at the tea house to watch the steam rise from your cup, locals playing mahjong and soak up some of the typically Chengdu atmosphere.
 You’ll hear the soon familiar ding of the ear cleaners as they make their way around the seats offering their services…give it a go if you dare!

 Afternoon: Chunxi Road, Taikoo Li and Temples